MONARCH: Map of Need Aggregated Research Study

 Robust Research Dataset

-Create a methodologically robust dataset for scientific investigation, encompassing data design and different coding schemas to support secondary analysis and policy development.
+Create a methodologically robust dataset for scientific investigation to support secondary analysis and policy development.

 Full ethical clearance was obtained from the Health and Life Sciences Ethics Department, Northumbria University (reference number: 2055) before the project commenced.

-The MONARCH platform's development was separated into eight distinct phases within three broad categories (see image on left): (i) development; (ii) the platform itself; and (iii) evaluation.
-These are summarised across four key sections below.
+The MONARCH platform's development was separated into five distinct phases within three broad categories (see image on left): (i) development; (ii) the platform itself; and (iii) evaluation.
+These are summarised across three key sections below:

 Each phase was built upon the last, ensuring the resulting platform was technically robust, ethically sound, and practically useful for policymakers and service providers across the UK.